tylertian123/engsci-notes/2024_winter/aer372_controls/lec18.md

 	* Now we can find $K$ as $K = \frac{1}{\abs{L(s_0)}} = \abs{s_0 - s_1}\abs{s_0 - s_2}\abs{s_0 - s_3}$

 ![Determination of $s_0$ and its associated $K$ value to match $\zeta = 0.5$.](./imgs/lec18_6.png){width=50%}

+* Note that this is a third-order system; the additional pole will increase the system's rise time and decrease its overshoot, since it makes the system more sluggish
+	* When we select $\zeta = 0.5$, we are designing for the worst case of the overshoot